 The Kyoto Protocol is a model for global cap-and-trade.
 It covers a broader territory than the EU, and so the Protocol has no corresponding government.
 A similar protocol could potentially support a global cap-and-trade treaty.
-But the Kyoto Protocol is a form of cap-andtrade that does not price carbon emissions, and neither would global cap-and-trade.
-We explain this below.
+But the Kyoto Protocol is a form of cap-and-trade that does not price carbon emissions, and neither would global cap-and-trade.
+We explain this next.

-Global cap-and-trade
+Global Cap-and-Trade The Kyoto Protocol implements a small version of global cap-and-trade, but it does not implement anything like the EU ETS,

-The Kyoto Protocol implements a small version of global cap-and-trade, but it does not implement anything like the EU ETS, or California's cap-and-trade, or REGGI in the Northeastern US.
-All these are markets that require emitters to own carbon permits.
+California's cap-and-trade, or Regional Greenhouse Gas Initiative (RGGI) in the eastern United States.
+All these markets require emitters to own carbon permits.
 They all price carbon emissions.
 The Kyoto Protocol does not.

-Under the Kyoto Protocol, governments, not emitters, must own all the carbon permits for their whole country, even if the government itself were to emit nothing.
+Under the Kyoto Protocol, governments, not emitters, must own all the carbon permits for their whole country even if the government were to emit nothing.
 This creates a disconnection.
 Kyoto's international carbon permits are called Assigned Amount Units (AAUs).
-If the AAU market worked (which is does not) and priced AAUs at say \$30/ton, that would not mean that any emitter would be charged \$30 for a ton of carbon emissions.
+If the AAU market worked (which it does not) and priced AAUs at, say, \$30/ton, then that would not mean that any emitter would be charged \$30 for one ton of carbon emissions.
 The government must curb emissions, but it can do that however it pleases.
 It is not required to price carbon.
 Of course it is allowed to price carbon, and it might do so.
 But if the EU ETS is any guide, it will not price carbon emissions at the price of international carbon permits-the AAU price.

 Suppose a government has 1.2 billion AAUs and its country is emitting only 1 billion tons of carbon.
 It can sell its 0.2 billion AAUs at the global market price of, say, \$30/ton, and it doesn't need to cut back on its emissions at all.
-Therefore it has absolutely no need to price carbon.
+Therefore, it has absolutely no need to price carbon.
 So why is there an almost universal pretense that global cap-and-trade would price all carbon emissions at a uniform AAU price?

 In effect, the following is the economic story behind this pretense.
 The government will freely choose to tax carbon usage at \$30 per ton (the AAU price).
-It's a clever tax, because it will cause the country to emit less than 1 billion tons, and this will free up more permits, say 0.1 billion more, to sell to other countries.
+It's a clever tax because it will cause the country to emit less than 1 billion tons, and this will free up more permits, say 0.1 billion more, to sell to other countries.
 Now the government can sell a total of 0.3 billion permits on the international market for \$9 billion instead of selling 0.2 billion permits for \$6 billion.

 It's a nice theory.
-But for the government, there is a cost to this.
+But for the government, there is a cost.
 It must impose a potentially unpopular carbon tax (or permit requirement) that collects \$30 times 0.9 billion tons, or \$27 billion domestically.
-And some will ask, Why?
+Some will ask, why?
 Especially when the country has more than enough permits to start with.